-Ohio businesses are collaborating with Ohio beekeepers to provide pollinator habitat, encourage new beekeepers through 4-H, inspire other businesses and individuals to create pollinator habitat, and collect data of the habitat showing the benefit to pollinators.
+Ohio businesses collaborated with Ohio beekeepers to provide pollinator habitat, encourage new beekeepers through 4-H, inspire other businesses and individuals to create pollinator habitat, and collect data of the habitat showing the benefit to pollinators.

 Beekeeping organizations partnered with three land partners in Ohio to create 33 acres of public/private partnerships of pollinator habitat.
-Dayton Veterans Affairs Medical Center, CEMEX- a global leader in the building materials industry, and Professional Service Providers have dedicated portions of their lawns for pollinators for five years.
+Dayton Veterans Affairs Medical Center, Fairborn Cement, and Professional Service Providers dedicated portions of their land for pollinators for five years.
 In most of the U.S. “lawns just aren’t natural,” states Cristina Milesi of the NASA Ames Research Center.
 Grown mostly from NON-native grasses, lawns require large amounts of water, pesticides, and fertilizers.
 Lawns provide very little habitat, food or shelter, for birds, butterflies, native bees, honey bees, and other insects.

-This is a collaborative project with Pollinator Stewardship Council, Ohio State Beekeepers Association, and Medina County Beekeepers Association, and funded by the EPA’s Ohio Environmental Education Fund.
+This was a collaborative project with Pollinator Stewardship Council, Ohio State Beekeepers Association, and Medina County Beekeepers Association, and funded by the EPA’s Ohio Environmental Education Fund.

 Pollinator Habitat Guides